lanceman2/Quickstream_dev/README.md

 added these make files named "Makefile" and other files so that we could develop, compile and run programs without being forced to install files.
-We use "makefile" as the make file for GNU autotools generated make files, which overrides "Makefile" at least for GNU make.
+We use "makefile" as the make file for GNU autotools generated make files, which overrides "Makefile", at least for GNU make.

 ### quickbuild quick and easy